Crisis threatens Spaniards' day of retail rest

 "It's all the same to me because I don't work, but for people with jobs it's much more convenient to be able to go shopping on Sunday," said Navidad Hernandez, a retired Madrid resident, out with a friend on Sunday.

-But the bulk of jobs created would be in large stores and shopping centres, and some doubt the reforms would mean more employment on a net basis.
+But the bulk of jobs created would be in large stores and shopping centers, and some doubt the reforms would mean more employment on a net basis.

 "It might take away more jobs from small retailers than it's going to create in big chains," said Carlos Hernandez, an analyst at Planet Retail analysis firm in Madrid.